MiFID Documents

 In some circumstances, such as instances of market volatility or where trading in a particular instrument or on a particular underlying market has been suspended or otherwise restricted, it may not be possible to find a buyer for your instruments, meaning you will not be able to liquidate your open positions.

-The fractional shares made available to you via the Revolut app cannot be traded on regulated markets, such as public exchanges.
+The fractional shares made available to you via the investment platform cannot be traded on regulated markets, such as public exchanges.
 That is because a fractional share is made available to you only once the third party broker has purchased a share and makes available fractions of that share to you.
-As such, you can only sell fractional shares you acquired via the Revolut app back to the third party broker and, as a result, fractional shares may be subject to greater liquidity risk than shares.
+As such, you can only sell fractional shares you acquired via the investment platform back to the third party broker and, as a result, fractional shares may be subject to greater liquidity risk than shares.

-If you close your investment account, you are required to sell all open positions you hold via the Revolut app, which may result in commission charges, depending on the type of plan limit you have in connection with your investment account, as set out in the Terms of Business.
+If you close your investment account, you are required to sell all open positions you hold via the investment platform, which may result in commission charges, depending on the type of plan limit you have in connection with your investment account, as set out in the Terms of Business (if you became our customer on or before 5 January 2025) or Terms of Business Omnibus (if you became our customer on or after 6 January 2025).
 Open positions in fractional shares cannot be transferred to another broker, save in the event of the third party broker’s insolvency, and must be sold via the third party broker.

 Financial instrument offering

-The instruments that can be traded via the Revolut app may change from time to time.
-We cannot guarantee that any specific instrument or types of instruments that may be available at any given point in time will always remain available or accessible via the Revolut app, and we can suspend and remove from the Revolut app any instrument at any time.
-In particular, we have sole discretion to add or remove specific instruments or types of instruments, and impose restrictions or limitations on certain instruments or volumes of instruments that may be bought or sold via the Revolut app.
+The instruments that can be traded via the investment platform may change from time to time.
+We cannot guarantee that any specific instrument or types of instruments that may be available at any given point in time will always remain available or accessible via the investment platform, and we can suspend and remove from the investment platform any instrument at any time.
+In particular, we have sole discretion to add or remove specific instruments or types of instruments and impose restrictions or limitations on certain instruments or volumes of instruments that may be bought or sold via the investment platform.

-If we suspend or remove an instrument from the Revolut app, it will mean that you will no longer be able to submit orders to buy that instrument via the Revolut app.
-We will, however, if the law allows us, permit you to submit orders to close any open positions in that instrument.
-Examples include, but are not limited to, instruments becoming delisted from main exchanges, instruments trading on non-supported markets, instruments trading as 'penny stocks' or instruments where trading is restricted due to sanctions.
+If we suspend or remove an instrument from the investment platform, it will mean that you will no longer be able to submit orders to buy that instrument via the investment platform.
+We will, however, if the law permits so, allow you to submit orders to close any open positions in that instrument.
+Examples include, but are not limited to, instruments becoming delisted from main exchanges, instruments trading on non-supported markets, instruments trading as 'penny stocks', or instruments where trading is restricted due to sanctions.

-A “penny stock” is any instrument made available to you via the Revolut app, for which the daily average market price remains below the minimum investment amount consistently for a period of thirty (30) consecutive calendar days.
+A “penny stock” is any instrument made available to you via the investment platform, for which the daily average market price remains below the minimum order value consistently for at least a period of fifteen (15) consecutive calendar days.
 If we determine that an instrument meets the conditions of a penny stock, we may suspend all buy orders in the relevant instrument.
 Entering into transactions in penny stocks carries a higher degree of risk due to their potential volatility, wider spreads, lower liquidity, and threat of delisting.

 Customer support

 Due to the nature of our business, our customer support service is digital-only.
-By opening an investment account, you understand and agree to communicate with us in English, exclusively via digital means of communication, specifically via email and the Revolut app.
-Likewise, we will only communicate with you in English via email and the Revolut app directly.
+By opening an investment account, you confirm that you understand English and agree to communicate with us in English only, exclusively via digital means of communication, specifically via email and the Revolut app.
+Likewise, we will only communicate with you in English via email and the Revolut app.

 Tax